rayraycodes/rails-accessibility-testing/docs_site/getting_started.md

 RSpec.describe 'Home Page Accessibility', type: :system do it 'loads the page and runs comprehensive accessibility checks' do
     visit root_path

-    # ✅ Comprehensive accessibility checks run automatically!
+    # Run comprehensive accessibility checks
-    # The test will fail if any accessibility issues are found
+    # This will fail the test if any accessibility issues are found
+    check_comprehensive_accessibility
+    # ✅ If all checks pass, you'll see: "All comprehensive accessibility checks passed!
+(11 checks)"
   end
 end
 ```